 The College takes very seriously its responsibility to prepare and educate students for life outside its walls.
 In recognition of this responsibility, and in keeping with the recommendations set forth in State Bill S 157, approved by the General Assembly of the State of Pennsylvania and signed by the Governor on July 15, 2004, Westminster College has established both a credit card marketing policy as well as provisions for the education of its students about credit card management.

 No credit card marketing shall be allowed on campus.
 In addition, student organizations shall not use credit card applications as a fund raiser.

 Scott Turner, Executive Chef/McKelvey Dining Operation Manager, 724-946-7702

 TUB Food Court, 724-946-7230

-All students living in College residence halls are required to participate in one of the wide variety of available meal plans.
-Visit the Dining Services section of the College website for further information.
+All students living in College residence halls are required to purchase a residential meal plan.
+Visit the Dining Services section of the College website for more information.

 Dining Services makes every effort to provide meals for those with special medical concerns and religious convictions.
 Those who wish to be exempt from campus dining due to medical reasons must first obtain the Request for Medical Exemption Form from the Director of Disability Resources.
 The form must be completed by the student’s physician and submitted to the Director of Disability Resources.
 A meeting will then be arranged to determine if accommodations can be made.